Little Nightingale the Crier: Israel

 Author Penninah Schram published an Israeli tale titled Children of the King: three sisters live together who are skilled weavers, but the youngest has the best craftsmanship.
 One night, they rest and talk about their king who is ready to choose a wife, and boast about their skills: the eldest claims she can weave a tapestry to cover the walls of the palace, the middle one that she can sew a tent to cover the entire army, and the youngest that she will bear three children, two boys and a girl, unlike the world has ever seen.
 The king, who was passing by, overhears their conversation and sends for them the next morning.
 After inquiring the three sisters, the two elders dismiss their boasts, while the youngest declares she can fulfill hers, since she saw it in a dream.
 The king marries the third sister, to the jealousy of the elder two, who conspire with the midwife to take the babies, replace them for cats and abandon them in the woods.
 It happens so: the queen is expelled by the king, while the children are found by a poor old woman.
-Years later, the aunts pass by the old woman's house and, realizing their nephews and nieace are alive, she convinces the sister to send her brothers on a quest for a pool and a nightingale that sings songs.
+Years later, the aunts pass by the old woman's house and, realizing their nephews and niece are alive, she convinces the sister to send her brothers on a quest for a pool and a nightingale that sings songs.
 The elder brother fails and is trapped along other prisoners, but his younger brother takes the bird and saves his elder.
 Later, the king passes by the siblings' house and notices the sister's beauty, when the nightingale begins to sing about it.
 The king wonders about its behaviour, and it sings again about the three children.
 The old woman who raised them appears with the cloths they were wrapped in when she found them, which the monarch recognizes as his wife's handiwork.
 Realizing the ruse, he punishes his sisters-in-law, reinstates the queen and rewards the old woman.
 In her notes, Schram classified the tale as type 879*G, despite recognizing its connection to type 707, and stated the existence of at least 22 variants in the IFA archive.